Star Academies

 As a multi-academy trust, Star Academies is an exempt charity regulated by the Department for Education.[3]
 21 of the schools under Star Academy have Muslim religious character, 10 of which have been rated Outstanding by Ofsted, with the other 5 still waiting to be graded.[4]

 The trust's change of name from Tauheedul Education Trust followed its change of focus; it had originally only been responsible for Islamic schools, but expanded to secular and Christian schools.[5][6]
-In 2022, the school was planning to open additional free schools in the north of England in partnership with Eton College.[7]
-In 2024, the government said they would pause and review these proposals.[8]
+In 2022, the school was planning to open three additional free schools in the north of England in partnership with Eton College.[7]
+After a pause to review the proposals,[8] in 2025 it was announced that two of the schools would be approved whilst the proposed college in Middlesbrough would be cancelled.[9][10]

 In February 2019, specific concerns about the performance of Highfield Leadership Academy led the DfE to issue a "minded to terminate" letter to the trust, suggesting that they might remove the trust's funding for this school.[11][12]